-Lower costs and increase safety with accurate Area Classification
+Increase safety and lower costs with accurate Area Classification

 Of all the fields covered by ATEX and DSEAR, hazardous area classification is perhaps the most misunderstood.
 Inexperienced practitioners in area classification simply review areas and allocate a classification in accordance with codes of practice (for example, Zone 1 for 1 meter then Zone 2 for three meters).
-This can be a costly mistake.
+This can be a very costly mistake when ATEX equipment is then required to be installed and inspected each year….

 Generally, when reviewing a site, almost any hazardous zone (or even safe area) can be achieved, it is an exercise in cost /benefit.
 For example, you can increase ventilation or add extraction to lower or eliminate a zone, the cost of doing this may be significantly less than ATEX equipment installation and subsequent inspection and maintenance.